This post may contain affiliate links. Please read my disclosure and privacy policy.

 Process again, until the batter looks thick and sticky.
 Use a spatula to scrape down the sides of the machine, if needed.

-Prepare a mini muffin pan by greasing it with coconut oil or olive oil.
-Use a 1-ounce cookie scoop, or a tablespoon, to scoop the mixture into each slot of the prepared pan.
+Use a cookie scoop or tablespoon to scoop the mixture into each slot of the prepared pan.
 You might not fill all 24 spots; I usually get 18 to 20 brownie bites from this batch.
+The brownie batter will be very thick and sticky.

-Get your fingers wet, and flatten the tops of the brownies.
-If you’d like to add a few chocolate chips on top, now is the time to do so.
+Get your fingers wet, then flatten the tops of the brownies.
+(Wet hands will prevent sticking.)
+If you’d like to add a few chocolate chips on top, now is the time.

 Place the pan in an oven preheated to 350ºF and bake until the tops look dry, about 12 to 15 minutes.
 Remove the pan from the oven, and let the brownies cool completely in the pan.